Muokkaa

 .NET apps (as written in a high-level language like C#) are compiled to an Intermediate Language (IL).
 IL is a compact code format that can be supported on any operating system or architecture.
 Most .NET apps use APIs that are supported in multiple environments, requiring only the .NET runtime to run.
 IL needs to be compiled to native code in order to execute on a CPU, for example Arm64 or x64.
 When .NET compiles IL to native image (NI) on a device with an App Control user mode policy, it first checks whether the original IL file passes the current App Control policies.
 If so, .NET sets an NTFS extended attribute (EA) on the generated NI file so that App Control knows to trust it as well.
 When the .NET app runs, App Control sees the EA on the NI file and allows it.

 The EA set on the NI file only applies to the currently active App Control policies.
 If one of the active App Control policies is updated or a new policy is applied, the EA on the NI file is invalidated.
 The next time the app runs, App Control will block the NI file. .NET handles the block gracefully and falls back to the original IL code.
-If the IL still passes the latest App Control policies, then the app runs without any functional impact.
-Since the IL is now being compiled at runtime, you might notice a slight impact to performance of the app.
+If the IL still passes the latest App Control policies, then the app runs without any functional issue.
+Since the IL is now being compiled at runtime, you might notice a slight reduction in performance of the app.
 When .NET must fall back to IL, .NET will also schedule a process to run at the next maintenance window to regenerate all NI files, thus reestablishing the App Control EA for all code that passes the latest App Control policies.

 In some cases, if an NI file is blocked, you might see a "false positive" block event in the CodeIntegrity - Operational event log as described in App Control Admin Tips & Known Issues.